Citrrus/facebook-ios-sdk/sample/GettingStarted/ReadMe.txt

 RootViewController.{h/m} -
 The root view controller used to set up the main menu and initial API calls to set the user context (basic information and permissions).

-ChildViewController.{h/m} -
+APICallsViewController.{h/m} -
 View controllers pushed from the root view controller.
 Used to handle each of the API sub-sections.
 Most of the Facebook API examples are contained here.

-DetailViewController.{h/m} -
+APIResultsViewController.{h/m} -
-View controllers pushed from the child view controller.
+View controllers pushed from the API calls view controller.
 Handles mostly displaying API call results that are not simple confirmations.
 Also handles any post-result API calls, such as checking in from a list of nearby places.

 DataSet.{h/m} -
 Class that defines the UI data for the app.
 The main menu, sub menus, and methods each menu calls are defined here.